MovingBlocks/TempDoc/Codebase-Structure.md

 Note: Module versioning exists but is not yet checked

+You can update all your modules to the latest source via the command:

+`gradlew updateModule`

 You can also create a brand new module and have it filled in with some template content:

 `gradlew createModuleMyLittleModule`